Skip to Content

 Assessments just got a major upgrade!
 This webinar explores how Generative Artificial Intelligence can transform your assessments from rote memorization exercises to engaging experiences that promote deeper learning.
 Discover how to generate assessments that align with your course learning outcomes to foster creativity, critical thinking, and personalized learning experiences.

-• Apply prompt engineering in the context of assessments.
+• By the end of this webinar, participants will be able to:• Apply prompt writing in the context of assessments.

 • Differentiate between traditional assessment methods and generative AI-powered assessments.